DH-Forge/system/README.PRD.md

 - Perform a deep merge, overlaying the `homebrewContent` from the Campaign Registry onto the Core Registry data.
 Items with identical `category/type:id` in `homebrewContent` _must_ replace their Core counterparts.
 - Serve the resulting merged JSON structure via its `X.Y.x` URL, including a `meta` section indicating both the Campaign version and the `mergedCoreVersion`.
   **Tool Responsibilities (Universal):**
-  Any tool consuming DHFS data _must_:
+  Any tool consuming DH-F data _must_:
 - Fetch the single `registry` URL provided in the character sheet's `meta` section.
 - Perform validation and change detection as defined in Section 3.7.
 - Utilize the received (potentially merged) data to represent the character.
   **Official Libraries:**
-  The official **DHFS Server Utilities** and **DHFS Client Utilities** packages provide tested, reference implementations for these responsibilities in Typescript/Javascript, simplifying adoption and ensuring adherence to the specification.
-However, any implementation in any language following these universal responsibilities can be considered DHFS-compliant.
+  The official **DH-F Server Utilities** and **DH-F Client Utilities** packages provide tested, reference implementations for these responsibilities in Typescript/Javascript, simplifying adoption and ensuring adherence to the specification.
+However, any implementation in any language following these universal responsibilities can be considered DH-F-compliant.

 ### 3.7.
 Validation & Change Detection (Tool Responsibility)

 Tools _must_ perform the URL/Version Match (Sanity Check) and Patch Update Detection.
-The **DHFS Client Utilities** package may provide helpers for these checks.
+The **DH-F Client Utilities** package may provide helpers for these checks.

 ### 3.8.
 Defining Modifiers (Hybrid Model)